 Bart Dolmatch (Portola Valley, USA) talks to Vascular News about some of the key data highlights from the 24-month AVeNEW trial, which compared the safety and efficacy of the Covera™ Vascular covered stent (BD) against percutaneous transluminal angioplasty (PTA) for the treatment of stenotic lesions in the upper extremity venous outflow of the arteriovenous access circuit.

-The data, which was presented at CIRSE 2020, is “very compelling”, says Dolmatch, who notes that that the primary endpoints of safety at one-month and durability at six-months were “superior” for the covered stent compared to angioplasty alone.
-These results “hold up” at 24-months, he adds, with a greater target lesion primary patency for the covered stent compared to angioplasty (41.8% vs. 10.4%) – highlighting a “dramatic improvement” at the target lesion site.
+The data, which was presented at CIRSE 2020, are “very compelling”, says Dolmatch, who notes that that the primary endpoints of safety at one-month and durability at six-months were “superior” for the covered stent compared to angioplasty alone.
+These results “hold up” at 24-months, he adds, with a greater target lesion primary patency for the covered stent group (N=69) compared to the PTA group (N=25), 41.8% vs. 10.4% respectively – highlighting a “dramatic improvement” at the target lesion site.

-He also discusses the importance of circuit patency when treating haemodialysis patients, stating that there is now “robust data” to show that the use of a covered stent is a “great strategy” for cephalic vein arch stenosis.
-Further sub-analyses show that the covered stent performed better with de novo, recurrent lesions and any other type of arteriovenous fistula, concludes Dolmatch.
+He also discusses the importance of circuit patency when treating hemodialysis patients, stating that there is now “robust data” to show that the use of the Covera™ Vascular covered stent is a “great strategy” for cephalic vein arch stenosis.
+Further sub-analyses showed that the Covera™ Vascular covered stent performed better regardless of the type of arteriovenous fistula, lesion location, de novo or recurrent lesions, concluded Dolmatch.

 Indication For Use: The Covera™ Vascular Covered Stent is indicated for use in hemodialysis patients for the treatment of stenoses in the venous outflow of an arterio-venous (AV) fistula and at the venous anastomosis of an ePTFE or other synthetic AV graft.